-One of the prettiest Cretan harbour cities, Chania´s Old Town is the best place to wander around in search of unique shops, local restaurants, souvenir shops and traditional taverns!
+One of the prettiest Cretan harbor cities, Chania´s Old Town is the best place to wander around in search of unique shops, local restaurants, souvenir shops, and traditional taverns!
 Don’t miss the Venetian Lighthouse and some epic sunset views!

 What´s left for the next visit?!
-More places on Crete:
+More travel ideas

 Here I leave you more places we considered to visit, but simply had no time to cover everything we wanted.
 Crete really has so much to offer, whether you’re a nature or history lover, or even if you plan a simple laid-back beach vacation, – you’ll have plenty of choices.
 One way or another, you´ll have a good reason to come back!

 More beaches: Tersanas, Seitan Limania, Falasarna, Stavros, Elafonisi, Kedrodasos, Agia Fotia, Agiofarago.

 More hikes&nature: Imbros Gorge, Lake Kournas, Balos Lagoon, Melidoni Cave